CRChq/veins/README.md

-# veins
+# Relay
-Helps our team organize resources for the Veins project.
+The repository our team uses for organizing resources on the Relay projects for multiple referral networks.